simon-milata/Study-Time-Tracker-Python/README.md

 ## Upcoming Features

-- **Pomodoro Timer**: Introduce a Pomodoro technique timer to help users study with intervals of focused work and short breaks.
-- **Notes**: Allow users to take notes during their study sessions to jot down important points or ideas.
 - **Achievements**: Implement an achievement system to reward users for meeting study goals and maintaining consistent study habits.

 ## Contributing